aws-samples/amazon-chime-sma-call-forwarding/README.md

 ## Description
 This deployment will build everything required to forward calls and change numbers between different Amazon Chime Product Types.
 Phone Numbers within Amazon Chime Phone Inventory can have a Product Type of `SipMediaApplicationDialIn` or `VoiceConnector`.
 The local client can update the Product Type of the phone numbers in the Phone Inventory and update a DynanamoDB table with call forwarding information.
 A Lambda function associated with the SIP Media Application is used to forward numbers using the [CallandBridge](https://docs.aws.amazon.com/chime/latest/dg/call-and-bridge.html) action.

 ## Resources Created
-- handlerLambda - A Python Lambda that updates the Product Type of numbers in the Amazon Chime Phone Inventory and a DynamoDB
+- handlerLambda - A Python Lambda that updates the Product Type of numbers in the Amazon Chime Phone Inventory and a DynamoDB.
+This is fronted by an API Gateway.
 - smaLambda - A Python Lambda that is associated with a SIP Media Application used to forward calls using the CallandBridge action
 - calledNumber Table - A DynamoDB table used to track where numbers should be forwarded to.
 Updated from the local client and queried by the smaLambda
 - outgoingWav Bucket - S3 bucket to store wav files for playing customized messages